pgjdbc/pgjdbc/docs/content/documentation/datasource.md

 > **Note**
 >
 > it is critical that the connections are eventually closed.
-Else the pool will “leak” connections and will eventually lock all the clients out.
+Otherwise, the pool will “leak” connections and will eventually
+> lock all the clients out.

 ```java
 try (Connection conn = source.getConnection()) {